MKS Instruments Is Trading Near 52-Week High; Here's What You Should Know

 Source: Morningstar

-I have discussed, that based on forward P/E ratio MKSI is trading at way below the S&P 500 forward P/E of 19x.
+I have discussed that based on forward P/E ratio MKSI is trading at way below the S&P 500 forward P/E of 19x.

-Current Price/Earnings ratio is 28x which is in line with industry average of 28x and MKSI's 5 year is 28.8x.
+Current price/earnings ratio is 28x, which is in line with industry average of 28x and MKSI's 5 year is 28.8x.

-Price/Book ratio is 3.2x which is below industry average of 3.8x Also, Price/Sales ratio is below industry average & Price/Cash Flow is higher than the industry average.
+Price/book ratio is 3.2x, which is below industry average of 3.8x.
+Also, price/sales ratio is below industry average and price/cash flow is higher than the industry average.

 MKSI has dividend yield of 0.9% higher than industry average.